ImFlog/schema-registry-plugin/README.md

 you can call the `addLocalReference("name", "/a/path")`,
 this will add a reference from a local file and inline it in the schema registry call.
 The addLocalReference calls can be chained.

+A registered.csv file will be created with the following format `subject, path, id` if you need information about the registered id.

 :warning: For now you cannot mix local and remote reference (parse order issues).
 :warning: The local reference is not yet supported for JSON and PROTOBUF.